asolodenko/paws/docs/features/visitor-ui-improvements.md

 - change the icons color on the paw page for a better contrast
 - propose a new primary color or additional color to be used on cards

+### Round 3:
+Decrease gaps between cards in the paws list.
+As seen on the screenshot another column could be added if decreasing gaps.

 **Date**: November 10, 2025
 **Status**: Completed
 **Target Users**: Visitors and potential pet adopters